techniq/layerchart/docs/src/content/components/Dodge.md

 :example{ name="variable-radius" }

+Any mark works inside the snippet — drive a `<Text>` font size from the resolved `r` to scale labels alongside the dodge radius.

+:example{ name="text-beeswarm" }

 ## Row mode (`rowHeight`)

 Circular packing produces unnecessarily large vertical gaps when collision radius is much wider than item height — typical for text labels where `r ≈ labelWidth/2`.
 Set `rowHeight` to switch to rectangular row-based packing: items are placed in fixed-height rows, with collision checked horizontally only.